-You will work in well-equipped labs and receive hands-on training with cutting-edge technology such as GPS equipment, GIS software, high precision GPS receivers, geospatial apps, geophysical equipment and drones.
+You will work in well-equipped labs, including experimental petrology, stratigraphy and geophysical laboratories.
+You will also receive hands-on training with cutting-edge technology such as GPS equipment, GIS software and drones.

 Faculty actively engage with you to gain hands-on experience throughout your academic career.
 You will enjoy opportunities to participate in an array of field trips, conduct studies at the Regional Science Center, learn how to operate technical GPS equipment, conduct research with faculty mentors and attend local, regional and national conferences.

 MSUM’s Center for Geospatial studies has joined the global conversation on how to access, create and share geospatial data to enrich the lives of its community and to involve students in this cutting-edge technology.

 Students engage in multi-semester independent research projects mentored by faculty experts.
 Most present their research at our on-campus Student Academic Conference and 80% present research at regional, national and international professional conferences.
 Opportunities also exist for internship work with environmental companies and local governments.

 The hallmark of an Environmental Geology major at MSUM is the dedicated faculty mentoring you receive beginning your freshman year through graduation.
 You will immerse yourself in meaningful, hands-on experiences that prepare you for interesting careers or graduate school.

 Learn about all the Environmental Geology program opportunities

 Anthropology | Art | Biology | Business | Earth Science Education | Environmental Studies | Psychology